zuckschwerdt/fritzbox-widget/README.md

 A simple [Übersicht](http://tracesof.net/uebersicht/) Widget.
 This will show utilization on AVM Fritzbox routers.

-> Please note: this widget needs the [CORS proxy modifications](https://github.com/felixhageloh/uebersicht/pull/253) to Übersicht.
+> Please note: this widget needs the [CORS proxy modifications](https://github.com/felixhageloh/uebersicht/pull/253) to Übersicht,
-> A [modified Übersicht app](https://zuckschwerdt.org/Uebersicht-1.0.44_CORS-Proxy.app.zip) is available for testing until upstream integrates this feature.
+> which is available with release 1.2.46 or newer.

 ## Screenshot